Linux Weather Forecast

 As with the weather, there are no certainties about what may be merged into the Linux kernel going forward; every change is evaluated on both its merits and its long-term maintenance costs.
 Here are a few things on the horizon that are worth watching, though.

 The Android kernel patches.
 There has been much gnashing of teeth about the out-of-tree Android patches over the years.
 At this point, though, the bulk of that code has been merged upstream.
 In some cases, including the infamous wakelocks, an alternative solution was developed upstream and Android has migrated over to it.
-The biggest remaining piece is the ION memory allocator; thought is going into how that could be merged, but it may take a little while to work out the details.
+The biggest remaining piece is the ION memory allocator; that code has now found its way into the staging tree for the 3.14 release.

 The Btrfs filesystem is taking longer than anybody might have liked to reach production readiness, but things are getting closer.
 Important features, like RAID5/6 support have been merged, and bugs are being squashed.
 We may well see at least one major distribution adopt Btrfs by default in 2014.